Texas Children’s Global Health Network

 ###

-Baylor College of Medicine International Pediatric AIDS Initiative at Texas Children’s Hospital (BIPAI) at Texas Children’s Hospital leads the most modern care centers for children and youngsters affected by HIV around the world.
-At the same time, BIPAI organizes high-quality medical trainings and develops research initiatives.
-BIPAI was established in 1996 under the leadership of Dr. Mark Kline, now the physician-in-chief at Texas Children’s Hospital and chair of pediatrics at Baylor College of Medicine.
-Until now the BIPAI network has extended to countries in Africa and South America, over 200,000 people being assisted by the Baylor Centers around the world.
+Texas Children’s Global Health Network (TCG) leads the most modern care centers for children and youngsters affected by HIV around the world.
+At the same time, TCG organizes high-quality medical trainings and develops research initiatives.
+TCG was established in 1996 under the leadership of Dr. Mark Kline, now the physician-in-chief at Texas Children’s Hospital and chair of pediatrics at Baylor College of Medicine.
+Until now the TCG network has extended to countries in Africa and South America, over 200,000 people being assisted by the Baylor Centers around the world.

 AbbVie Foundation a non-profit 501(c)(3)foundation, is dedicated to having a remarkable impact on the lives of the underserved around the world through a commitment to building strong communities, sustainable health care systems and effective educational programs.
 The AbbVie Foundation is funded by AbbVie, a global, research-based biopharmaceutical company formed in 2013 following separation from Abbott Laboratories.
 The company’s mission is to use its expertise, dedicated people and unique approach to innovation to develop and market advanced therapies that address some of the world’s most complex and serious diseases.
 AbbVie employs approximately 25,000 people worldwide and markets medicines in more than 170 countries.
 Abbott and the Abbott Fund and AbbVie and the AbbVie Foundation have been long-term supporters of the Baylor-Black Sea Foundation program in Romania.